MaxSmeets/Eryndor/02-creatures-and-races/beasts/warden.md

 ## Abilities

+### Wild Magic Immunity
+- **Connection to Nythra:** Because Wardens are carved from the Heartwood, they possess a direct connection to Nythra, making them immune to the chaotic effects of wild magic.
+- **Channeling Power:** The most ancient Wardens have learned to channel wild magic, bending its raw power to their will—a feat impossible for any being without a bond to the forest.

 | Ability               | Description                                                                                     |
 |-----------------------|-------------------------------------------------------------------------------------------------|
 | **Rooting Gaze**      | Can literally root a soul in place.                                                            |